-Suppose the following: There is a signal x(t) with a Fourier transform of .
-The signal is sampled every 𝜏 seconds yielding the sequence y(n) = x(n𝜏).
-From the sampled sequence, a calculation yields the DTFT of y(n).
+Suppose there is a signal x(t) with a Fourier transform of .
+The signal is sampled every 𝜏 seconds, yielding the sequence y(n) = x(n𝜏).
+From the sampled sequence, a calculation yields the discrete-time Fourier transform (DTFT) of y(n).

-Now, there is a Fourier transform and a DTFT .
+Both a Fourier transform and a DTFT have been identified.
 They come from two different transform definitions but originated from the same signal, x(t).

 This prompts the question: do and look anything alike?
 The answer is yes; in fact, looks like a scaled and repeated version of .
 Below, Theorem 1 and Example 1 offer a more precise description as to why this is.

-Defining the DTFT of a sampled sequence in terms of the FT of the sampled waveform
+Defining the DTFT of a sampled sequence in terms of the Fourier transform of the sampled waveform.

-Let 𝗒(𝑛) ≜ 𝗑(𝑛𝜏) be the sample sequence of a waveform 𝗑(𝑡) and 𝖥s = 1/𝜏 be the sample rate.
+Let 𝗒(𝑛) ≜ 𝗑(𝑛𝜏) be the sample sequence of a waveform 𝗑(𝑡). 𝖥s = 1/𝜏 is the sample rate.
 Let 𝖸̆(𝜔) be the DTFT of 𝗒(𝑛) and 𝖷̃ (𝜔) be the Fourier transform of 𝗑(𝑡).
 Then:

-This theorem is difficult to prove without resorting to “engineering hack” methodology such as “multiply the waveform by a train of impulse functions.”
-However, the proof becomes quite manageable by leveraging the somewhat obscure yet extremely powerful inverse Poisson summation formula (IPSF).
+This theorem is difficult to prove without resorting to an “engineering hack” methodology such as multiplying the waveform by a train of impulse functions.
+However, the proof is manageable when we leverage the somewhat obscure yet powerful inverse Poisson summation formula (IPSF).

 The DTFT of the sample sequence is the Fourier transform of the original waveform.
 It is:

-- Repeated every 2𝜋 radians (in discrete world frequency, which is every 2 × 𝖥s Hertz in real-world frequency)
+- Repeated every 2𝜋 radians (in discrete world frequency, which is every 2 × 𝖥s Hz in real-world frequency)

 Figures 2.1-2.4 illustrate the extraction of the frequency content of a sampled waveform with a sample rate of Fs = 4 x fh.

-Examples 4 through 7 (in this and the following lessons) illustrate the importance of Theorem 1.
+Examples 4 through 7 in this lesson and those that follow illustrate the importance of Theorem 1.